Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Aperture/Field of View

-So, I decided to use a fixed aperture range of my 7 LE.
+So, I used a fixed aperture range of my 7 LE.

-That would allow me to keep my depth of field shallow so that all my photos would have deep depth of field and look exactly like what you’d see if you were there.
+That would allow me to keep my depth of field shallow so that all my photos would have deep depth of field and look precisely like what you’d see if you were there.

 White Balance/Frame Rate

-This camera had all the features I needed: 30 fps and advanced manual white balance settings.
+This camera had all the required features: 30 fps and advanced manual white balance settings.

 I took action shots outside the house to show off its beautiful architecture and lush gardens.

-I knew these would be used in the final video, so I ensured the pictures were as crisp as possible.
+I knew these would be used in the final video and ensured crisp pictures.

 And this camera didn’t let me step back.